-21.3.3.1.5 Input Capture Pulse-Width Measurement Mode
+21.3.3.1.5 Input Capture Pulse Width Measurement Mode

-The input capture pulse-width measurement will restart the counter on a positive edge and capture on the next falling edge before an interrupt request is generated.
+The input capture pulse width measurement will restart the counter on a positive edge and capture on the next falling edge before an interrupt request is generated.
 The interrupt flag is automatically cleared when the high byte of the capture register is read.
 The timer will automatically switch between rising and falling edge detection, but a minimum edge separation of two clock cycles is required for correct behavior.

 Figure 21-6.
-Input Capture Pulse-Width Measurement
+Input Capture Pulse Width Measurement

-21.3.3.1.6 Input Capture Frequency and Pulse-Width Measurement Mode
+21.3.3.1.6 Input Capture Frequency and Pulse Width Measurement Mode

-In this mode, the timer will start counting when a positive edge is detected on the Event Input signal.
+In this mode, the timer will start counting when a positive edge is detected on the even input signal.
 On the following falling edge, the count value is captured.
-The counter stops when the second rising edge of the Event Input signal is detected and this will set the interrupt flag.
+The counter stops when the second rising edge of the event input signal is detected.
+This will also set the interrupt flag.

 Reading the capture will clear the interrupt flag.
 When the capture register is read or the interrupt flag is cleared the TC is ready for a new capture sequence.
-Therefore, read the counter register before the capture register since it is reset to zero at the next positive edge.
+The counter register should therefor be read before the capture register as this is reset to zero at the next positive edge.

 Figure 21-7.
-Input Capture Frequency and Pulse-Width Measurement
+Input Capture Frequency and Pulse Width Measurement

-21.3.3.1.7 Single-Shot Mode
+21.3.3.1.7 Single Shot Mode

-This mode can be used to generate a pulse with a duration that is defined by the Compare register (TCBn.CCMP), every time a rising or falling edge is observed on a connected event channel.
+This mode can be used to generate a pulse with a duration that is defined by the Compare register (TCB.CCMP), every time a rising or falling edge is observed on a connected event channel.

 When the counter is stopped, the output pin is driven to low.
 If an event is detected on the connected event channel, the timer will reset and start counting from zero to TOP while driving its output high.
-The RUN bit in the STATUS register can be read to see if the counter is counting or not.
-When the counter register reaches the CCMP register value, the counter will stop and the output pin will go low for at least one prescaler cycle.
+The RUN bit in the Status register can be read to see if the counter is counting or not.
+When the counter register reaches the CCMP register value, counter will stop and the output pin will go low for at least one prescaler cycle.
 If a new event arrives during this time, that event will be ignored.
 The following figure shows an example waveform.
 There is a two clock cycle delay from when the event is received until the output is set high.
+If the ASYNC bit in TCB.CTRLB is written to '1', an asynchronous edge detector is used for input events to give immediate action.
+When the EDGE bit of the TCB.EVCTRL register is written to '1', any edge can trigger the start of counter.
+If the EDGE bit is '0', only positive edges will trigger the start.

-The counter will start counting as soon as the module is enabled, even without triggering an event.
+The counter will start as soon as the module is enabled, even without triggering event.
 This is prevented by writing TOP to the counter register.

-Similar behavior is seen if the EDGE bit in the TCBn.EVCTRL register is '1' while the module is enabled.
+Similar behavior is seen if the EDGE bit in the TCB.EVCTRL register is '1' while the module is enabled.
 Writing TOP to the Counter register prevents this as well.